neuralmagic/sparsify/docs/sparse-transfer-experiment-guide.md

 You are targeting a balanced model in terms of wanting to get a 5-10x performance boost in throughput while having a high accuracy so your classifications are actionable.

 You can use a Sparsify Sparse-Transfer Experiment to try and reach your goal.
-Since you want to use the SST2 dataset and are model agnostic for this text classification use case, Sparsify will apply your data to a pre-optmized model behind the scenes.
-A Sparse-Transfer Experiment makes the most sense for us for high sparsity profile and model agnostic approach in transfer learning your data onto a pre-optmized model.
+Since you want to use the SST2 dataset and are model agnostic for this text classification use case, Sparsify will apply your data to a pre-optimized model behind the scenes.
+A Sparse-Transfer Experiment makes the most sense for us for a high sparsity profile and model-agnostic approach in transfer learning your data onto a pre-optimized model.

 With all of these considerations in mind, you have put together the following Sparse-Transfer Experiment command to run to achieve your goal for this use case.